Red Burns by Standing on the Corner

 Year: 1973

 Dark Side of the Moon was, for a very long time, the best album I had ever heard.
-But even though I consider it perfect, it is not without its lowlights.
-Grand, conceptual themes come at the cost of having weaker moments: the annoying transition into “Time”, the repetitiveness of “Us and Them”.
+But even then, for some reason, I didn’t consider it perfect.
+It has its lowlights.
+Yes, there are grand conceptual themes, but they come at the cost of having weaker moments: the annoying transition into “Time”, the repetitiveness of “Us and Them”.
 Pink Floyd could have focused on making each track equally as strong as the last, but that would have deprived the album of its dynamics and its incredible ending.

 Continue reading →